mmistakes/minimal-mistakes/_drafts/2022-07-05-azure-measuring-latency-across-az-and-region.md

 # Scenario 1 - one Virtual Network

 In this scenario I have the calling machine in one availability zone and 3 additional machines each in a different availability zone.
-In availability zone 1 I have also placed both machine in the same proximity placement group to have the best latency possible.
+In availability zone 1 I have also placed both machines in the same proximity placement group to have the best latency possible.

 ![](../assets/post/2022/latency-scenario-1.png)